corda/corda-docs-portal/content/en/platform/corda/5.1/application-networks/managing/decline-registration/_index.md

 ---
 date: '2023-10-05'
-title: "MGM Admin API"
+title: "Decline In-Progress Registrations"
 project: corda
 version: 'Corda 5.1'
 menu:
   corda51:
-    identifier: corda51-networks-mgm-admin-api
+    identifier: corda51-networks-decline-registration
     parent: corda51-networks-manage
     weight: 3000
 section_menu: corda51
 ---
-# MGM Admin API
+# Decline In-Progress Registrations

-As the Network Operator, you can use the MGM Admin API to force decline an in-progress registration request that may be stuck or displaying some other unexpected behaviour.
+As the Network Operator, you can use the MGM admin API to force decline an in-progress registration request that may be stuck or displaying some other unexpected behaviour.

 {{< note >}}